-CACEIS is responsible for the calculation of the net asset value per share as well as other administrative duties required by the Law of 17 December 2010 and regulations in force.
+CACEIS is responsible for the calculation of the net asset value per share, for the client communication function, which includes handling confidential communication and sending confidential documents to investors, as well as other administrative duties required by the Law of 17 December 2010 and regulations in force.
 The Administrative Agent's fees and expenses are borne by the Management Company.
 They are established by the agreement in accordance with standard financial market practice.